wolfg1969/wolfg1969.github.com/source/_posts/2012-11-02-sync-posts-from-github-to-your-wordpress-blog.markdown

 {% img http://wolfg1969.github.com/images/ifttt-github-wordpress.png %}

 Use ifttt.
-Note that I have to use the link to raw atom feed otherwise iftt will complian that no feed title found.
+Note that I have to use the link to raw atom feed otherwise ifttt will complian that no feed title found.